-In 2016, a group of local parents came together to think about the green space we are lucky enough to have on our doorsteps, how we use it currently, what works and where we might be able to improve it in order to create a better family friendly, safe and welcoming space for all ages and so, the Friends of Furzedown Rec group was formed!
+In 2016, a group of local parents came together to think about the green space we are lucky enough to have on our doorsteps, how we use it, what works and where we might be able to improve it in order to create a better family friendly, dog-free, safe and welcoming space for all ages and so, the Friends of Furzedown Rec group (FoFR) was formed.

 The Pavilion is now available to hire.
 Please see ‘Booking and rates’ tab for further information.